prigii/alx-frontend/0x02-CSS_advanced/README.md

 2. Do you know your color values?
 3. Reuse and repeat.
 A programmer's life should be simple with variables
 4. Variables for storing certain font types
+5. Variables for the font size
+6. Variables for the font-weight
+7. Integrating Google Fonts into the CSS file